royabhi00/Alien_Invasion/README.md

 ![](https://github.com/royabhi00/Alien_Invasion/blob/main/game_banner.png)
-# 👽 Alien Invasion
+# Alien Invasion
-## 🚀 Introduction
+## Introduction
-> In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
-The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
-The player shoots and destroys the aliens.
-If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
-If any alien hits the player’s ship or reaches the bottom of the screen, the player loses the game and the game ends.
+> - This is a Alien_Invasion game developed with the help of Python and Pygame module
+> - In this game, User is given the control of the a Space_ship with the help of which user will destroy the aliens

-## 🔧 Requeriments
+## Features
-- [Python](https://www.python.org/) 3.x + (I used 3.8.5 version)
+> - There are Five fleets of aliens which user has to destroy with help of Space_ship
+> - When the fleet is destroy the fleet will be coming with more speed toward the ship

+## Modules used in this game
 - [Pygame](https://www.pygame.org/)

-## :video_game: Controls
+## Python version

-- Space-bar
-  - Shoot

-- Arrows keys (left - right)
-  - Move the ship left / right

-- To Quit
-  - Press q key
-  - Cut the window directly

-## ⚔ Let's play
+- [Python](https://www.python.org/) 3.x+ (I used 3.8.5 version)

+## Play the Game

 ### Cloning the Repository
 ```